MRes Psychology / Overview

 - psychology, including competent research methods knowledge and evidence of a research project/dissertation.
 A degree in which psychology forms a major component may be acceptable.

 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.

 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Prepare for a career in psychology research by training in both quantitative and qualitative methodologies.
+- Prepare for a successful career in psychology research in academia or industry.

 - This course can form the first year of Research Council-funded 1+3 postgraduate PhD studentships .

-- Study at a university ranked 7th in the UK and in among the top 40 in the world for psychology (QS World University Rankings 2017).
+- Study at a university ranked 7th for psychology research in the UK (REF2014).

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.
 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for international students for the course duration at the year of entry).